Sairyss/domain-driven-hexagon/README.md

 By enforcing `Command` and `Query` separation, the code becomes simpler to understand.
 One changes something, another just retrieves data.

-Also, following CQS from the start will facilitate separating write and read models into different databases (CQRS) if someday in the future the need for it arises.
+Also, following CQS from the start will facilitate separating write and read models into different databases if someday in the future the need for it arises.

 **Note**: this repo uses [NestJS CQRS](https://docs.nestjs.com/recipes/cqrs) package that provides a command/query bus.